CyberGrimoire/CyberGrimoire.github.io/docs/Web/XSS/xss_reflected.md

     - If the script executes within the victim's browser without being sanitized, the vulnerability is confirmed.

-When we find a reflection of user input within the web application, there is potential for rreflected XSS.
+Upon finding a reflection of user input within the web application, there is potential for reflected XSS.
+Reflection meaning that the user input is getting sent (reflected) back to the user's browser without escaping/encoding special characters such as `<>`
 ![](/assets/images/Web/XSS/XSS_Reflected_1.png)

 After confirming the user input reflection, we can try and execute JavaScript.
-We caan use a simple payloaad like **alert('XSS')**
+We caan use a simple payload like **alert('XSS')**
 ![](/assets/images/Web/XSS/XSS_Reflected_2.png)

-Aaaand we have an **aalert** pop-up show on screen, confirming the execution of JavaScript.
+And we have an **alert** pop-up show on screen, confirming the execution of JavaScript.
 This JavaScript will execute in the browser.
 When the browser loads the page, and the payload we sent, it parses it as legitimate code, and executes it.
 ![](/assets/images/Web/XSS/XSS_Reflected_3.png)

 We can now try a more interesting payload, and get sensitive infomation from the victim, as an example we are going to use **alert(document.cookie)**